Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 13.08.2021

 Contact points for Panama

-Honorary Consul with Jurisdiction of the republic of Panama:
+Honorary Consul with jurisdiction over the republic of Panama:

 Mr August Evaristo SIMONS CHAMORRO